Pharmacology of selegiline: Other actions

 Selegiline has weak norepinephrine, dopamine, and serotonin-releasing effects, weakly blocks dopamine receptors, and weakly inhibits the reuptake of norepinephrine.
 However, these actions are largely of very low potency and are of questionable clinical significance.
 On the basis of positron emission tomography (PET) research with the ODT and patch formulations of selegiline, the drug does not significantly inhibit the brain dopamine transporter (DAT) in humans at clinical doses.

-Selegiline appears to activate σ_{1} receptors, having a relatively high affinity for these receptors of approximately 400 nM.
+Selegiline shows relatively high affinity for (+)-3-PPP and ditolylguanidine (DTG)-labeled mouse sigma receptors (K_{i} = 287–2,100 nM).

 Selegiline and its metabolite desmethylselegiline have been reported to directly bind to and inhibit glyceraldehyde-3-phosphate dehydrogenase (GAPDH).
 This might play a modulating role in the clinical effectiveness of selegiline for Parkinson's disease.

 Unlike some of the hydrazine MAOIs like phenelzine and isocarboxazid, selegiline does not inhibit semicarbazide-sensitive amine oxidase (SSAO; also known as primary amine oxidase (PrAO) or as diamine oxidase (DAO)) nor does it pose a risk of vitamin B6 deficiency.
 As a result, selegiline does not have risks of the side effects of these actions.

 Selegiline has been reported to inhibit several cytochrome P450 enzymes, including CYP2D6, CYP3A4/5, CYP2C19, CYP2B6, and CYP2A6.